Farm-City Program

 Farm-City Week Contests

-Alabama Farm-City encourages elementary, middle, and high school students to enter the annual poster, essay, and multimedia contests.
-Students base their entries on the year’s theme.
-They announce award winners at the annual Farm-City Awards Luncheon and Program.
+Alabama Farm-City encourages students to enter annual contests.
+Students base entries on the year’s theme, and state winners are honored during the annual Farm-City Luncheon and Awards Program.

 Jeff Helms, Chairman